Quickly relieves gastrointestinal disorders by accelerating the natural healing process.

 There are more than 50 species of lactobacilli.
 They are found naturally in the digestive, urinary, and genital systems.

-Foods that are fermented, such as yogurt and dietary supplements also contain these bacteria.
-Lactobacillus has been used to treat and prevent a wide variety of diseases and conditions.
+Foods fermented, such as yogurt and dietary supplements, contain these bacteria.
+Lactobacillus has been used to treat and prevent various diseases and conditions.